RamsinghLab/atacseeker_app/project_notes.md

 Still, no cigar !

-I checked that `bedtools` can be used for checking [coverage](https://github.com/arq5x/bedtools-protocols/blob/master/bedtools.md) and I tried to do the same for one ATACseq sample.
+Based on a recommendation by [GGD](http://www.gettinggeneticsdone.com/2014/03/visualize-coverage-exome-targeted-ngs-bedtools.html), I checked that `bedtools` can be used for checking [coverage](https://github.com/arq5x/bedtools-protocols/blob/master/bedtools.md) and I tried to do the same for one ATACseq sample.
 I can't remember the exact command, but it was probably something like this.

 ```
 # Calculate a histogram of coverage for each chromosome